 MLA Style (9th Edition)

 The Modern Language Association (MLA) style is most often used in the humanities.
 Its structure is flexible.
-For a lab manual, you would treat it like a book.
-A key difference from APA is that MLA uses title case for the work’s title.
-The citation lists core elements like author, title, and publication details in a container system.
+For a laboratory manual, you would treat it like a book.
+A key difference from APA is that MLA uses title-style capitalization for the work’s title.
+The citation lists core elements like creator, title, and source details in a container system.
 This manual citation style is straightforward.

-Quick Note: MLA does not require a URL for a PDF or internal document unless it helps the reader locate it.
+Quick Tip: MLA does not require a URL for a PDF or internal document unless it helps the reader locate it.
 If it’s on a public-facing website, include the URL.

 Works Cited Entry Template & Example

-Author (Department or Instructor).
-Title of Lab Manual in Title Case.
+Creator (Department or Instructor).
+Full Lab Manual Name (Title-Style Capitalization).
 University Name, Publication Year.

 Department of Physics.
 Introductory Physics I Laboratory Manual.
 Keystone University, 2024.